cowboyisaac/10x0x/README.md

-# Formal Definition (10X and 0X are both multipliers: 10X makes sth 10 times better, 10X makes sth fail really badly if not completely)
+## Formal Definition

- ultra simple and effective framework (language with term and syntax) to identify and talk about
+ 10X makes sth 10 times better, 10X makes sth fail really badly if not completely) ultra simple and effective framework (language with term and syntax) to identify and talk about
 	- key value proposition 10X and
 	- key risk factors 0X of the 10Xs

-# Theories (readers could skip these parts without impairing their ability to use 10X0X framework)
+## Theories (readers could skip these parts without impairing their ability to use 10X0X framework)

 	- Origins (10X, scientific research)
 	- Perspectives of
 		- Boundaries: Upper v.s. lower, or Max v.s. min